Rovo Integration

 • Multi-Level Analysis - Build dependency trees and analyze impact chains

-Message Panel Assistant
+Message Field Assistant

-The Message Panel Assistant is an AI-powered tool built into the admin settings.
+The Message Field Assistant is an AI-powered tool built into the admin settings.
 It helps you create and update panel configurations by generating templates with issue variables, loops, and conditions based on your natural language requests.

-Message Panel Assistant
+Message Field Assistant

 How to use: